He looks set to become Washington's best-known intern since a certain young woman in a blue dress.

 A Four-Way Race to the N.Y.
 Polls

-Their primary is only days away, but it's still hardly clear whom Democrats will put up this fall to challenge New York City Mayor Michael R. Bloomberg (R).
+Their primary is only two days away, but it's still hardly clear whom Democrats will put up this fall to challenge New York City Mayor Michael R. Bloomberg (R).

-A new WNBC-Marist College poll on found former Bronx borough president Fernando Ferrer, the longtime front-runner, barely ahead with 34 percent.
+A new WNBC-Marist College poll found former Bronx borough president Fernando Ferrer, the longtime front-runner, barely ahead with 34 percent.
 But the most notable fact in the poll was the surge by Rep. Anthony D. Weiner, who started the race barely registering in polls but was commanding 27 percent in the latest.
 City Council Speaker Gifford Miller and Manhattan Borough President C. Virginia Fields trailed with 14 percent and 13 percent, respectively.

 The obvious fluidity of the race may produce more uncertainty: Unless someone wins 40 percent of the vote, there will be a runoff to determine the nominee on Sept.
 27. The city is overwhelmingly Democratic, but the well-funded Republican mayor -- who is seeking a second term in November -- has trounced each of the possible challengers in other polls.